Franklin Academy (New York): Academics

-The school has in recent years also initiated "New Visions" programs in law and healthcare, allowing advanced students the opportunity to gain hands-on experience in these fields through partnerships with local institutions.
-The New Visions programs also include advanced studies at the college level.

 Student life

 Sports

 Franklin Academy's athletic teams are called the Huskies and wear green and white.
 The school's teams have won a number of Section X championships in a variety of sports.
 The girls basketball team had particular success in the 1990s, with one player, Missy West, being named Miss New York Basketball in 1996, and a state championship in 2008.
 Other successful teams include the boys and girls cross country teams, which have won multiple state championships in the late 1980s and early 1990s.